cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 -   **sort (optional, default: [])**: JSON array following [sort syntax](#sort-syntax)
 -   **fields (optional, default: null)**: JSON array following the field syntax, described below.
 This parameter lets you specify which fields of an object should be returned.
 If it is omitted, the entire object is returned.
 -   **r (optional, default: 1)**: Read quorum needed for the result.
 This defaults to 1, in which case the document found in the index is returned.
 If set to a higher value, each document is read from at least that many replicas before it is returned in the results.
 This is likely to take more time than using only the document stored locally with the index.
+-   **bookmark (optional, default: null)**: A string that enables you to specify which page of results you require. *Only for indexes of type `text`.*

+The `bookmark` field is used for paging through result sets.
+Every query returns an opaque string under the `bookmark` key that can then be passed back in a query to get the next page of results.
+If any part of the query other than `bookmark` changes between requests, the results are undefined.

+The `limit` and `skip` values are exactly as you would expect.
+While `skip` exists, it is not intended to be used for paging.
+The reason is that the `bookmark` feature is more efficient.

 #### Response body